- China Home

 No qualification is needed to join the volunteer teaching project in China.
-However, volunteers should have enough knowledge of English to effectively teach the basics to Chinese students.
+However, Volunteers must be a native English speaker or be fluent in English with clear accent.
 Non-native speakers can also join this project if they can speak, read, and write English.
 No salary or benefits will be offered to volunteer English teachers in the China project.

 In China, there is a growing demand for an English language education.
 With the economic growth, the importance of English increasing as well.
 Many of the schools in China have established an 'English corner,' a place specially designed for teaching and learning English.
 These schools are very eager to welcome teachers who speak English proficiently.

 Unfortunately, only private, expensive schools in city areas attract teachers who speak English at a native level.
 Most poor schools remain in a quest for quality teachers for their English classes and especially for native English speakers.